Further on the Path to AI Leadership

 Maggie Barclay attended the virtual CMD-IT/ACM Richard Tapia Conference in September of 2020, where she heard about the internship opportunities that IBM had to offer.
 She applied for the Extreme Blue program, which streamlines the export customs blockchain process, and she spent the summer working as a technical intern developing software within a team for IBM CIO Finance and Supply Chain.

-“I was drawn to this particular internship as it’s IBM’s premiere leadership program, and I was very impressed and intrigued by the projects that past interns had worked on,” Maggie says.
+“I was drawn to this particular internship as it’s IBM’s premier leadership program, and I was very impressed and intrigued by the projects that past interns had worked on,” Maggie says.
 “My role on this team as a developer was to process and transform large amounts of data and build visualizations and predictive machine learning elements for the user.”

 Maggie says enrolling in Illinois Tech’s accelerated master’s program allows her to take graduate-level courses, which covered material that was helpful in internship.
 Working to earn an AI degree also was beneficial to securing the internship.